kawahara-yuri/mercari2/README.md

 ### Association
 - has one :order
 - belongs_to :user
-- belongs_to :genre
+- belongs_to :brand
 - belongs_to :category
-- has_many :coments
+- has_many :comments